rushilma/thesis/hardness.typ

 After proving some preliminary estimates, we establish the existence of our conditional landscape obstruction, which is of independent interest.
 Finally, we conclude by establishing low-degree hardness in both the linear and sublinear energy regimes.

-== Proof Outline and Preliminary Estimates
+== Proof for Low Degree Algorithms

 // Degree $D$ polynomials